 These organizations provide a continuum of critical HIV/AIDS services that include: prevention/education, medical care, housing, hospice, dental care, transportation, food pantry, case management, HIV testing, financial assistance, practical support, substance abuse, and mental health services.

-Our goal is to raise $500,000.
-About 70% of all fundraising comes from riders and volunteers.
+The Vast majority of funds raised comes from riders and volunteers.
 First time riders commit to raising at least $250 towards the goal.
 Each returning rider commits to raising $500.
 However, the usual average raised by riders is closer to $1,000.

 The Hill Country Ride for AIDS is for all levels of participants – new riders, occasional riders, and seasoned cyclists.
 The spirit of the event is that it’s a ride, not a race.
 Everyone is welcome.
 Some ride to honor a loved one.
 Some seek a physical challenge and want to achieve more than they ever thought they could.
 Others look to do something really big to help people living with AIDS.
-In 17 years, the Ride has distributed more than $5.7 million for services provided by the ten beneficiary agencies.
 It is the most successful single day AIDS ride in the country.
-And it is the largest HIV/AIDS fundraiser in the Austin area.
+And it is the largest HIV/AIDS fundraiser in Central Texas.

 Be part of the most important ride of someone else’s life.